Course code: HE20608

 OverviewAbout this course

-If you’re already a teacher, this course will give you useful insights into becoming an effective leader in education.
-You’ll learn how to apply for and succeed in academic leadership roles.
-You’ll gain an understanding of adult learning principles, best teaching practices, teamwork, problem solving and using technology.
+If you’re already a teacher, this course will give you useful insights into being an effective educational leader.
+Learn how to apply for and succeed in academic leadership roles.
+Gain an understanding of adult learning principles, best teaching practices, teamwork, problem solving and using technology.
 You’ll also explore adult learning theories and how they relate to the learning environment.

 OutcomesWhat you'll gain